 I also like doing this class after I spend a long day behind my desk.
 It not only allows me to improve my position but also helps to combat some of these postural adaptations from sitting.

-I won’t be covering here how does pilates help with correcting postural adaptations and leads to better mobility.
-I’ve already covered that in “peloton pilates“, which I recommend you read.
+I won’t be covering here how exercise help with correcting postural adaptations and leads to better mobility.
+I’ve already covered that in “peloton barre“, which I recommend you read.

 #3 Silk Sonic Pilates